-A. Yes, the market for bulk commodity transportation is very competitive.
-Aside from the coal transportation services performed for Tampa Electric, the TBCO Transport and Trade affiliates currently transport coal and other bulk commodities for other customers as well.
-The affiliates anticipate that additional markets for coal will soon develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
+Yes, the market for bulk commodity transportation is very competitive.
+Aside from the coal transportation services performed for Tampa Electric, the TECO Transport and Trade affiliates currently transport ccal other ons commodities for other customers as well.
+The affiliates anticipate that additional markets for coal will develop in Florida for both industrial and electric power generation purposes, and hope to capture a portion of the transportation demand created by those markets.
 This market is very competitive.